Ninetalesgh/dndcampaign/vault/dm/monster_info.md

 [Lemure Squidge (1/2, Minion)](dm/monsters.md#lemure-squidge)
 [Imp (1)](dm/monsters.md#imp)

+[TODO] Bone/Spined Devil and Chain Devil for the sword and the chain armor!
 #### Promotion and Demotion
   When the soul of an evil mortal sinks into the Nine Hells, it takes on the physical form of a wretched lemure.
 Archdevils and greater devils have the power to promote lemures to lesser devils.
 Archdevils can promote lesser devils to greater devils, and Asmodeus alone can promote a greater devil to archdevil status.
 This diabolic promotion invokes a brief, painful transformation, with the devil's memories passing intact from one form to the next.
   Low-level promotions are typically based on need, such as when a pit fiend transforms lemures into imps to gain invisible spies under its command.
 High-level promotions are almost always based on merit, such as when a bone devil that distinguishes itself in battle is transformed into a horned devil by the archdevil it serves.
 A devil is seldom promoted more than one step at a time in the hierarchy of infernal forms.